andrewcooke/bnum/README.md

 * ordering is by value;

-* the "functional" form is not supported.
+* the "functional" form is not supported (please [email me](andrew@acooke.org) if you think something like this is important, explaining your use case).

 In addition, I debated for a long time whether to support multiple inheritance.
 It is an awfully complicated way to avoid typing `.value`.